-- SORT ACCURATELY.
+- TAKE THE EXTRA STEP; SORT ACCURATELY.
 Although glass, cans and plastics are sorted at the recycling facility, paper is sorted by Mason employees.
 Combining white and mixed paper limits the effectiveness of the recycling process and costs the University money.
+KEEP PAPER CLEAN & DRY.

-- STOP CONTAMINATION.
+- TAKE THE EXTRA STEP; STOP CONTAMINATION (EMPTY & RINSE!).
 Rinse out containers before you place them in recycling.
-The food left in packaging can contaminate the recycling, and can keep the whole batch from being recycled.
+The food left in packaging can contaminate the recycling, and can keep the whole batch from being recycled!

 - PARTICIPATE IN PPO.
 If you live on campus, participate in Patriot Pack Out (PPO) during student move-out in May.
 Your donated clothing, non-perishable food, small appliances, and other items will be given to local families in need.

 - LEARN MORE ABOUT SUSTAINABILITY.
-Visit Mason’s Office of Sustainability at green.gmu.edu to get more information on how to be green at Mason!
+Visit Mason’s University Sustainability at green.gmu.edu to get more information on how to be green at Mason!

 - Trash collection and disposal services are provided by Facilities on a daily basis through contract services.

 - For new bins, replacement bins, or special pick-ups, please contact the Customer Service Center at 703-993-2525 or email firstname.lastname@example.org